DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxContextMenu/1 Configuration/onShowing.md

 Information about the event.

 ##### field(e.cancel): Boolean
-Allows you to cancel widget showing.
+Allows you to cancel UI component showing.

 ##### field(e.component): {WidgetName}
-The widget's instance.
+The UI component's instance.

 ##### field(e.element): dxElement
-#include common-ref-elementparam with { element: "widget" }
+#include common-ref-elementparam with { element: "UI component" }

 ##### field(e.model): Object
 Model data.
 Available only if you use Knockout.